 Pulling the weeds in your law firm lawn or garden

-2930670_SFor those of you with lawns and gardens, it’s spring time.
+2930670_SFor those of you with lawns and gardens, it’s springtime.
 Each year, if you take pride in your lawn or garden, it’s important to pull and spray for weeds.
 Otherwise, things can quickly spin out of control.
-Once the weeds spread and take over, it takes lots of time, energy and effort to take control back.
+Once the weeds spread and take over, it takes lots of time, energy, and effort to take control back.
 It might even require the efforts of a professional lawn care service to remedy the situation.

 If you have a law firm, it can feel a lot like having a lawn or garden.
 One day, you can have a law firm that seems to be running seamlessly.
 The employees are happy.
 They are performing excellent legal work for satisfied clients.
 They can be productive and profitable.
-All seems like it is going well in law firm world.
+All seems like it is going well in the law firm world.

 This is why it is important to regularly attend to your law firm like you would your lawn or garden.
 Below are some examples of where the weeds might be forming: